wyatt8740/3DNUS/README.txt

 The binaries will go in `3DNUS/bin/Debug/` or `3DNUS/bin/Release`.

+To build it initially, I had to install the following packages in Debian: mono-devel mono-xbuild libmono-microsoft-csharp4.0-cil libmono-system-deployment4.0-cil libmono-system-data-datasetextensions4.0-cil

 ====NOTE TO OS X USERS:====
 It should also successfully run on Mac OS X via Mono, although you will need to compile your own `make_cdn_cia` binaries (probably `make_cdn_cia64` on